-• An increase in the percentage of staff declaring protected characteristics.
+An increase in the percentage of staff declaring protected characteristics.

-- Each of the 5 activities identified in relation to this outcome have been and continue to be undertaken. - •
+Each of the 5 activities identified in relation to this outcome have been and continue to be undertaken.

 Staff questionnaire forms are issued every 2 years.
 These questionnaires allow the organisation to benchmark staff views on a range of issues including organisation aims and objectives, training and development, job satisfaction and equalities.
-Since these results were last reported, staff questionnaires were issued in 2018 and 2020.
+Since these results were last reported, staff questionnaires were issued in 2022.
 The graphs in the following section detail the responses over time to each of the equalities asked.
 These questions have been directly identified as measures of success for outcome 1.
 The additional question responses have been provided for information.

-Based on the previously identified success measures it is encouraging to note that the percentage of respondents who strongly agree on the following has increased;
+Based on the previously identified success measures it is encouraging to note that the percentage of respondents who agree or strongly agree on the following continues to remain extremely high -

-- Diversity is welcomed and respected

-- CSVJB promotes equality of opportunity

-- CSVJB services are inclusive and free from discrimination
+- Diversity is welcomed and respected - I feel CSVJB promotes equality of opportunity - CSVJB services are inclusive and free from discrimination.

-It is also encouraging to note that in both 2018 and 2020 questionnaire issues that no respondents disagree or strongly disagree with those statements.
+It is also encouraging to note that in both 2020 and the 2022 questionnaire issues that no respondents disagree or strongly disagree with those statements.

-Another success measure identified was an increase in the number of employees declaring protected characteristics.
-Equality forms were issued to all employees in 2018 and 2020.
-Of the 48 team members employed at the time of issue 36 responses were made.
-This is in contrast to the 24 response received on behalf of 41 employees in 2020.
-Comparatively our response rate has dropped from 75% in 2018 to 58% in 2020.
+Another success measure identified was an increase in the number of staff declaring protected characteristics.
+Equalities forms were issued to staff in 2018, 2020 and 2022.
+Of the 43 staff employed at the time of issue 37 responses were made.
+This is in contrast to the 24 responses received on behalf of 41 staff in 2020.
+Comparatively our response rate has increased from 58% in 2018 to 86% in 2020.